Why Iyengar Yoga

 There are seven full levels of certification so only the serious yoga student pursues the Iyengar Yoga path.
 National Certification requires a minimum 5 years training.
 You can be assured of getting the highest quality teaching when you attend any of Eileen’s Yoga classes.

-To learn more about Iyengar Yoga visit http://iyengaryogacanada.com
+Click here to learn more about Iyengar Yoga

 Iyengar yoga is famous for its emphasis on proper alignment.
 Alignment of the bones and joints leads to better balance with less stress on the muscles.
 In this way we gain more stability with less effort.
 Proper alignment improves circulation, creates inner space (literally in the joints), and brings a balanced flow of energy through the whole body, which leads to health and well being.